 Growing up with siblings profoundly alters one’s childhood — and everything that follows.
-Brothers and sisters are, more often than not, children’s first playmates and adults’ oldest friends.
+Brothers and sisters are, more often than not, a child’s first playmate and an adult’s oldest friend.
 But sibling relationships play out in unpredictable ways with unpredictable results.
-Brotherhood and sisterhood can teach social skills and help us learn to resolve conflicts—or cause life-long social dysfunction.
+Brotherhood and sisterhood can teach social skills and help us learn to resolve conflicts — or cause life-long social dysfunction.
 New research indicates that, for many brothers and sisters, sibling relationships yield mixed results.
 Depending on whether you have an older brother or younger sister, the sibling relationship may have differing psychological impacts.
 More interestingly, that same research, which represents an early attempt to sort through so-called Sibling Effects, keeps falling back on one key point: the effects of sibling relationships in childhood echo through the rest of our lives.

 “Sibling relationships influence children’s adjustment and development about as much as parenting does,” says Mark Feinberg, who teaches human development at Penn State University.

 Sibling Effects impact a surprisingly broad spectrum of the human psyche.
 Studies (some more rigorous than others) have identified a handful of consistently positive and negative effects and even ventured into the fraught science of predicting sibling relationship quality.
 It’s important work because the key to parenting siblings effectively is understanding what makes this unique relationship tick.
 “Cognitively, emotionally, socially — there are just a lot of influences that siblings have on one another,” says Laurie Kramer, a clinical psychologist at Northeastern University.

 There is ample research out there on how siblings impact one another.
 Studies have shown that younger siblings teach empathy to their older brothers and sisters, and that siblings who report feeling close to one another tend to either both graduate college or both drop out, as a unit.
-We even know that the best sibling arrangement—tied to the highest educational and economic attainment for all children in the family—is XB-S, the code for when and eldest child of either gender (X) is born two years before a brother who is born five or more years before a sister (S).
+We even know that the best sibling arrangement — tied to the highest educational and economic attainment for all children in the family — is XB-S, the code for when an eldest child of either gender (X) is born two years before a brother who is born five or more years before a sister (S).
 Too bad you can’t plan those things…